btford/angular-hint-modules/README.md

 #### ngView with ngRoute
 After routing was seperated from Angular.js, it was required to have `ngRoute` as a dependency for your main module.
 Since this change, `ngRoute` often got left out, so this module also notifies you if you have routing in your application without requiring `ngRoute`.

+##Contributing

+Want to improve AngularHintModules or other facets of AngularHint?
+We'd love to get your help!
+See the [Contributing Guidelines](https://github.com/angular/angular-hint/blob/master/CONTRIBUTING.md).

 ## [License](LICENSE)